MahrokhJozedaemi2016/Advanced_calculator_midterm_v7/design_patterns.md

 ## Implementation Status

 The project currently supports core arithmetic operations (addition, subtraction, multiplication, and division), manages a robust history of calculations, and provides a user-friendly REPL command-line interface with error handling.
-Recent updates include an enhanced calculation history feature, allowing users to load, save, clear, and delete history records using Pandas.
+Recent updates include Advanced Data Handling with Pandas, which enables efficient reading from and writing to CSV files for calculation history management.
+This addition allows users to load, save, clear, and delete history records in an optimized and streamlined manner.
 The project’s architecture follows fundamental design principles, such as SOLID, DRY, and Separation of Concerns, ensuring scalability and maintainability.

 ### Design Patterns Applied So Far